jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The shortest war in history was between Zanzibar and England in 1896.
-Zanzibar surrendered after 38 minutes.
+⚡<!-- FUNFACT --> Fun fact: If you yelled for 8 years, 7 months and 6 days, you will have produced enough sound energy to heat one cup of coffee.

 </div>